 One of these rules is to be upfront about your usage of marijuana.

-A colonoscopy is not a major procedure, but many anesthesiologists urge people to not use marijuana before or during it.
+A colonoscopy is not a major procedure, but many anesthesiologists urge people not to use marijuana before or during it.

 Marijuana use will only cause you more issues.
 If you are uneasy about it, talk with your physician.